Thank you for your support!

 I am grateful for the opportunity to serve the people of Ward 2 and I hope to earn your support for my re-election.

-I'm running because I love St. Paul and I want to keep working to make it an even better place.
-Over the last four years, we've made tremendous progress on affordable housing and homelessness.
-We're tackling gun violence with approaches that are proven to work, now and in the long term.
-We've cut red tape so small businesses can open in our neighborhoods, lowered speed limits to make our streets safer, and expanded free activities for kids in our libraries and rec centers.
+I’m running because I love St. Paul and I want to keep working to make it an even better place.
+Over the last eight years, we’ve made tremendous progress.
+We’ve built more affordable housing and shelter and we’re working on strategies to combat homelessness.
+We’re tackling gun violence with approaches that are proven to work, now and in the long term.
+We’ve cut red tape so small businesses can open in our neighborhoods, lowered speed limits to make our streets safer, and expanded free activities for kids in our libraries and rec centers.

-We've got a lot more to do.
-I'm excited to keep working with you to make our city a place where all children get off to a great start, housing and jobs are abundant, and families feel safe in neighborhoods they love.
-I hope you will join me!
+We’ve got a lot more to do.
+I’m excited to keep working with you to make our city a place where all children get off to a great start, housing and jobs are abundant, and families feel safe in neighborhoods they love.
+I hope you’ll join me!

 Creating Safe & Welcoming Neighborhoods